anagha-101/VertexModel/docs/chapter2.md

 Then that row will represent a face with vertices (0,0,0) (1, 1, 1) (3, 3, 3) (4,4,4);

 !<video controls src="my_video.mp4" title="Vertex changed"></video>

-## C++ vector

-vectorname.push_back(value) is the same as append in python.
-C++ push_back() is a pre-defined function that is used to insert data or elements at the end of the vector or it pushes the element in the vector from the back.
-The method is declared inside the <vector> and <bits/stdc++.h> header files.

-Vector is the part of C++ Standard Template Library.
-They are used to store the elements dynamically.
-Vectors are STL containers that have a special feature to increase or decrease the size considering the requirement of insertion and deletion inside a program.

-In the case of a static array, we cannot insert elements once it is full but when the size of a vector becomes full then it doubles its size from the original.
-That's why it is beneficial to use a vector instead of a static array.

-What is Vector?

-In C++, a vector is similar to dynamic arrays with the ability to resize itself automatically.
-Vector elements are stored in contiguous memory locations so that they can be accessed and traversed using iterators.

-Some of the functions associated with a vector:

-begin(): Returns an iterator pointing to the first element in the vector. end(): Returns an iterator pointing to the theoretical element that follows the last element in the vector. rbegin(): Returns a reverse iterator pointing to the last element in the vector (reverse beginning).
-It moves from last to first element. size(): Returns the number of elements in the vector. empty(): Returns whether the vector is empty. push_back(): It pushes the elements into a vector from the back. pop_back(): It is used to pop or remove elements from a vector from the back. insert(): It inserts new elements before the element at the specified position.

 ## C++ pointers and &